-Traffic (or in other words – people visiting your website) is what you need to be able to turn your blog into a full-time business.
+Traffic (or, in other words – people visiting your website) is what you need to turn your blog into a full-time business.

 How long it takes to get to that number is up to you (and up to your traffic sources, offer, and everything we’ve talked about).